waycroft/erin-shop/README.md

 - The "__session" cookie is not signed, but session cookies should be signed to prevent tampering on the client before they are sent back to the server.
 See https://remix.run/api/remix#signing-cookies for more information. (high)
 - banner showing that we're "not currently taking orders" if store is set to inactive (normal)
 - loading indicators on cart update (normal)
+- toast notification "added to cart" on $productHandle page (normal)
 - custom gallery sorting (normal)
 - catch boundaries (normal)
 - testing, both unit + e2e (normal)